Editor's note: This story was initially published Thursday at 8:40 p.m. EST. It has been updated to reflect Watkins' response on social media.

 Watkins deployed to Qatar in 2003 and to Afghanistan in 2006, Dickerson said.
 There is no record of her deploying to Iraq in the information the Air Force provided.

-Watkins joined the Air Force in 1998 and retired as a staff sergeant after nine years and six months of service, Dickerson said.
-She was in the information management career field, working as a network engineer.
+Watkins The personnel centerAFPC confirmed that Watkins joined the Air Force in on Nov.
+19, 1998, and retired May 16, 2008, as a staff sergeant after nine years and six months of service, Dickerson said.
+She was in the 3A0 information management career field, working as a network engineer.

 Watkins served at the Pentagon from October 2000 to July 2004, time that included her deployment to Qatar, Dickerson said.
 She also served at Los Angeles Air Force Base from July 2004 to her retirement in May 2008, time that included her deployment to Afghanistan.

-Last fall, Watkins appeared at Spelman College in Georgia as part of a Veterans Day event.
-The webpage for that event says Watkins is a "certified docent for the 9/11 Memorial Tribute Center in New York."
+Last fall, Other aspects of Watkins' story have raised questions in social media.
+On Nov.
+11, 2015, Watkins appeared at Spelman College in Georgia as part of a Veterans Day event.
+The webpage for that event says Watkins is a "is also a certified docent for the 9/11 Memorial Tribute Center in New York."

-Kristine Pottinger, a spokeswoman for the 9/11 Tribute Center told Air Force Times that Watkins registered to be a docent there and attended one training session.
+Kristine Pottinger, a spokeswoman for of the 9/11 Tribute Center told Air Force Times that disputed that claim.
+In an email, Pottinger said "Alicia Watkins registered [to be a docent] there with the 9/11 Tribute Center and attended one of our training session.
 However, "we were unable to verify her connection to 9/11," Pottinger said.
 "She is not active in the program."

-Watkins appears to have told conflicting stories about her location on 9/11, and its effect on her military service.
-In an official Air Force news release from 2007, Watkins was described as an "impromptu speaker" at a homecoming celebration for airmen who had just returned from Afghanistan.
-According to that document, Watkins said she was inspired to join the Air Force because she was in New York City on 9/11, and her friend was killed in the attacks.
-But Watkins' official military records indicate she had already been in the service for nearly three years when the terror attack occurred.
+Watkins appears to have also may have told conflicting stories about her location on 9/11, and its effect on her military service.
+In According to an official April 2007 Air Force news release from 2007, from Los Angeles Air Force Base, Watkins was described as an "an impromptu speaker" at a homecoming celebration for airmen who had just returned from Afghanistan.
+According to that document the Air Force's release, Watkins said that day she was inspired to join the Air Force because she was in New York City on of after 9/11, and her friend was killed in the attacks.
+But Watkins' official military records indicate she had already — when in fact, she had already been in the service for nearly three years when the terror attack occurred.

-In a 2014 interview on Fox News, Watkins said she had worked at the Pentagon for six years before 9/11.
-But Air Force records indicate that assignment began less than one year before the attacks.
+In an Aug.
+30, 2014 interview on Fox News, Watkins also said she had worked at the Pentagon for six years before 9/11.
+But Air Force records indicate that assignment began less than one year before the attacks about According to AFPC's records, she had been assigned to the Pentagon for about 11 months when it was attacked.
 One of the show's hosts asked her about being in the Pentagon during that event.

 "You got hurt?" he asked.

-All military personnel in the Pentagon who were injured on 9/11 were eligible to receive the Purple Heart.
+All military personnel in the Pentagon who were injured on 9/11 were However, if had Watkins had been injured in the Pentagon attack, she would have been eligible to receive the Purple Heart.